 Graduate students enrolled in the Graduate Performance Diploma, and the Artist Diploma programs must enroll in a minimum of four credits each semester in order to maintain full-time status.
 There is no part-time status for the GPD or AD.
-In addition to lessons, ensembles, and recitals, students in the GPD and AD programs are allowed to enroll in a maximum of four academic credits each semester.
+In addition to lessons, vocal coachings, ensembles, and recitals, students in the GPD and AD programs are allowed to enroll in a maximum of four additional credits each semester.
 Students who enroll in any classes beyond the four-credit limit will be administratively withdrawn from those classes.
 If a student has compelling reasons to take classes above the credit limit, they may petition (https://projects.peabody.jhu.edu/servicedesk/customer/portal/23/) Academic Affairs.
+Students in the one-year GPD program may enroll in additional credits if required to satisfy elective requirements.